blazeferguson101-hub/day-1-python-learning/README.md

-# day-1-python-learning
-My first Python project
+This is my first Python calculator project.

+Built while beginning my journey into tech,
+AI, finance and cybersecurity.